-Of course there are some things which you can simply clone out later in editing, and this is always an option, but be especially aware of things that you either can't change or that would be extremely difficult to clone away - things "growing" out of our subjects heads, or that merge with your subject, or distracting background items such as signs that would simply be hard to remove in processing.
+Of course there are some things which you can simply clone out later in editing, and this is always an option, but be especially aware of things that you either can't change or that would be extremely difficult to clone away.
+For example, things "growing" out of our subjects heads, like trees, or items that merge with your subject can simply be hard to remove in processing.

 3) Sharp Focus

 As i said at the beginning, out of focus images cannot really be fixed in processing, so it's super important to get it right in camera!

 4) Check your histogram

 OK, so at this point you should have a well lit subject, with no distractions pulling the eye from the object of the photo.
 The next thing to think about is your exposure.

 Exposure is simply how light or how dark your image is.
 Luckily for us, to a certain degree we can fix exposure in processing, but the one thing you CAN"T fix too well is blown /clipped highlights.